austozi/selfhosted/roundcube/README.md

 ## Install

+1. Download the docker-compose.yml file to the Docker host.
+2. Edit docker-compose.yml as necessary.
-Edit docker-compose.yml and run `docker-compose up -d` from the same directory.
+3. Execute `docker-compose up -d` in the directory where the docker-compose.yml file is located.